Can Eczema Be Cured? What Science Says About Long-Term Management

 Why Science Currently Views Eczema as a Chronic Condition

-Medical researchers classify eczema as chronic because the underlying biological abnormalities persist even when skin appears clear.
+Medical researchers classify eczema as chronic because the underlying biological abnormalities persist even when the skin appears clear.
 Remission periods can last months or years, but the genetic predisposition never disappears.
 This explains why triggers that caused no problems during remission can suddenly spark a flare-up.

 The Role of Skin Barrier Dysfunction and Immune Overreactivity